-- This will only occur when unusual weather conditions prevail which will either cause damage to courses or may be a safety risk to golfers.
+- This will only occur when unusual weather conditions prevail which will either cause damage to the courses or may be a safety risk to golfers.

 - The decision to re-open or recommence play will also be at the discretion of said person/persons.

-- In conditions of either fog or lightning, it may be that play requires to also be temporarily or permanently suspended.
+- In conditions of either fog or lightning, it may be that play requires to be temporarily or permanently suspended.

 - In such cases professional shop staff will sound a Klaxon and play will then be suspended.